baboolasiquala/Depth_Perception/_posts/2022-03-13-welcome-to-jekyll.markdown

 <b>Cameras being used:</b><br><br>

 ![26](./assets/images/26.PNG){:class="img-responsive"}<br><br>
+*Fig. 1.
+Photograph of our stereo camera setup.*

 We used the application <strong>[iVcam](https://www.e2esoft.com/ivcam/)</strong> to stream the video signals from both the cell phones and use the PC client to receive it.
 We could have directly accessed the phones on the network via <strong>openCV</strong> however there was a significant lag of as much as ten seconds in the feed.